 Not having a mix template

-Not only will a mix template save you time, but it will also help streamline your process and allow you to focus on the more important details.
-I actually wouldn’t recommend someone who is new to mixing to start out with a template.
+Not only will a mix template save you time, but it will also help streamline your process and allow you to focus on the more critical details.
+I actually wouldn’t recommend someone who is new to mixing to start with a template.
 A new engineer doesn’t have enough experience to know what will work the majority of the time which means a template would not help much.
 When you’re a newer engineer, experimentation has a lot of benefits that will help you grow.
-Eventually you will gain enough experience to trust your ears, which will allow you to know exactly when something works and when it doesn’t.
+Eventually, you will gain enough experience to trust your ears, which will allow you to know precisely when something works and when it doesn’t.

 Not studying enough

 Getting your hands dirty is a vital part of learning the art of recording and mixing music, but you can’t rely solely on experience.
 If I spent 10 hours everyday mixing and mastering I’d probably be pretty good, but there would still be things that I’d miss that I wasn’t able to figure out on my own.
 This is why it is crucial to incorporate some formal studying into your practice regimen.
 Treat recording and mixing like a sport: practice every day, study the greats, watch videos, recreate productions, cover old songs.